Masfets/pendoo-docs/Writerside/topics/features.md

 email address is used to perform a look-up.
 If a customer record is found, the order will be created against their existing record and will be appended to their order history. <br/><br/>
 Otherwise, a new customer record will be created along with their first order.
-<warning>To enable this feature, a premium plan may be required.</warning>
+<warning>To enable this feature, a Pro plan may be required.</warning>

 #### :round_pushpin: Location-aware sales {id="location-sale-attribution"}
 Running a Shopify shop with **multiple locations**?
 Reporting can be a nightmare when it shouldn't be!<br/><br/> As an omnipresent sales-channel,